alveromuh/DataStructure/README.md

    - Implementation of the Stack data structure in Python.

 9. **README.md**
    - Initial description and documentation of the repository.
-Please feel free to update it with additional information about your projects and learning journey.

 ## Learning Journey